acswindle/personal-blog/content/posts/database-project-setup/index.md

 select * from users;
 ```

-And you should see your test user returned back.
+You should see your test user returned back.

 To roll back, run the following.